-Is there diversity in or at your school district?
-In order for a school district to be successful, it must be diverse.
+Is there diversity in your school district?
 School Districts with a culture of diversity, equity, inclusion, and belonging (DEIB) report increased revenue, better innovation readiness, and better retention rates.
 It's not only about hiring women, BIPOCs, non-binary employees, or neurodiverse individuals who can improve diversity and inclusion in your school district.
 Keeping diverse employees engaged, empowered, and trusted is key to integrating diversity into your organization.

 Make DEIB a priority

 It does not mean anything to say that your school district is diverse and equal; you must implement it.
 By making it a priority, you genuinely act to make your school more inclusive.
 Often employers will use diversity to get people to come to their school or make money.
 It has to be more than that.
 If you are advertising diversity, it has to be for the right reasons, or else people will see through that and know that your school district is not inclusive.

 Review pay gaps

 A school district can not be diverse, equal, or inclusive if the pay rates are not the same for each occupation and education level.
 There are often minorities such as women and people of color that are getting paid less than their equal majority groups.
 If there is a clear favor toward a specific group regarding pay, then you can not be inclusive to all; therefore, you can not say that you are inclusive.

 Different hurdles exist when there is diversity, so teaching people how to address concerns and treatment appropriately is essential.
 In a workplace with a lot of diversity, it is necessary to include mentorship programs.
 The programs can teach cultural sensitivity and open up conversations about diversity.